 In WhatConverts, you can filter your data by source, and by landing page.

-Let’s say you want to focus on a landing page that you recently developed for a client.
+Let’s say you want to focus on a landing page that you recently developed.
 Maybe it’s a page about a new product, or maybe you’re A/B testing different landing pages with Unbounce conversion tracking.

 You can then filter that report to show how many phone calls (or chats, or form fills) came from that landing page, see the contact info and even play the call recording for each of those leads.

-Landing page reports can help your agency do a number of things, including:
+Landing page reports can help you do a number of things, including: